jnichols-git/Gate/doc/server.md

     - Parameters
         - `username`: Username
         - `password`: Password
-        - `getToken` (optional): Whether to return a JWS cookie representing successful sign on.
+        - `getKey` (optional): Whether to return a gate key representing successful sign on.
     - Responses
         - `200 OK`: User credentials match a user in the server database.
 If `getToken`, body contains a bearer token.
         - `400 Bad Request`: Catch-all for login errors; see contents for error information